Meenal042/Zomato-Dashboard/Readme.md

 This project is an **interactive Power BI dashboard** created for analyzing Zomato restaurant data.
 It provides insights into restaurant performance, customer behavior, sales trends, and food preferences using \*\*DAX, Power Query, and KPIs\*\*.
+**This was a guided learning project, where I recreated a Zomato dashboard by following a Power BI tutorial on YouTube to build foundational skills.
+**
  **📊 Dashboard Highlights**

 *  Total sales, active users, and year-over-year growth